Should You Raise SaaS Prices?

 When to Raise SaaS Prices

 As for when to increase SaaS prices, Poyar emphasizes that it’s important for prices to align with the value of your product.
-If your product’s value has become mismatched with the price you’re charging, it is time to raise prices.
+If your product’s value has become mismatched with what you’re charging, it is time to raise prices.

 Poyar has identified five indicators that a SaaS company is ready to increase prices: